jigsawsecurity/analytic-voice-to-text/README.md

 2. Created Reference Index Transcript to Ingest into Elasticsearch - Planned

 ### Contributors
-Kevin Wetzel, Dr David W. Bauer Jr.
+Kevin Wetzel(Coding), Dr David W Bauer Jr.(Concepts and Ideas)

+This utility is open source and the source code is included in the package file.
+Utility was written by Kevin Wetzel for Jigsaw Security.
+A commercial version and support is available at www.jigsaw-security.com.